alf-p-steinbach/C--20-Coroutines/README.md

 So this is the only rewrite that preserves the view of the coroutine code as being *in charge* and *pushing* numbers into the processing logic.

+---
 ## 5. The coroutine API.

+The **coroutine API** consists of two user supplied coroutine specific class types that I’ll call `Promise` and `Result`, with methods that are called by the coroutine initialization and by `co_yield` and `co_await` expressions and `co_return` statements.

+The `Result` class is the ordinary function return value of the coroutine and is produced by an ordinary function call, which effects a coroutine instantiation.
+At a minimum for the in-practice it should carry a coroutine handle, because that’s needed to *h*`.resume` the routine.
+Formally it doesn’t need that handle but by default it needs to provide the type name **`promise_type`** for the `Promise` class, so that the coroutine instantiation can create its instance of that class.

+The `Promise` class can be any type that supplies five required member functions used to customize and to communicate results and exceptions from the coroutine; it might but needs not be derived from `std::promise` (apparently it's ordinarily not).
+It’s the coroutine instantiation that creates a `Promise` instance.
+The coroutine handle is obtained in a callback on the coroutine instance’s newly created `Promise` instance, namely in its `.get_return_object` method.
+To communicate that handle to the instantiating code (e.g. `main`) this method then puts the handle in the coroutine function `Result` that it produces.
+Which is an apparently needless wall of Microsoft-ish obfuscation, perhaps designed also with the goal of fostering sales of books and courses.

+### 5.1.
+A coroutine “Hello, world!” using only basics.

 For a minimal “Hello, world!” coroutine example that *doesn’t use any 3ʳᵈ party support functionality*, the first challenge is to obtain a handle *h* to the coroutine instance so that `main` can call *h*`.resume()`.

 A coroutine handle is a [`std::coroutine_handle`](https://en.cppreference.com/w/cpp/coroutine/coroutine_handle), and that class’s constructors only support copying handles and creating null-handles.
-To get a handle to a specified coroutine one must use one of the `static` member functions `.from_promise` or `.from_address`.
-The `.from_promise` function takes a coroutine-specific `Promise`-object by non-`const` reference (the `Promise` type can be any type that supplies five required member functions, and it needs not be named `Promise`).
+To get a handle to a specified coroutine one must use one of `std::coroutine_handle`’s `static` member functions `.from_promise` or `.from_address`.
+The `.from_promise` function takes a coroutine-specific `Promise`-object by non-`const` reference.

 It’s the instantiation of a coroutine, via an ordinary function call, that creates the `Promise` object for this instance.
 The type can be specified either via a **type name `promise_type` in the coroutine return type**, or by specializing `std::coroutine_traits` for the function type.
 By default `coroutine_traits` just produces the `promise_type` specified in the return type.